 Quick and Easy Flaky Pie Crust

-Make Flaky Pie Crust in your food processor with 3 simple ingredients and about 15 minutes of prep.
-Homemade pie crust has never been easier!
+Make this Flaky Pie Crust in your food processor with 3 simple ingredients in about 15 minutes!
+Homemade pie crust has never been easier and it is freezer friendly!

 A few years ago I was insanely intimidated by making homemade pie crust, and stuck to graham cracker crusts only, thank you very much.

 That changed after I went to cooking school and made homemade pie crust countless times.
-I can honestly say I have no idea why I was such a chicken.
+I can honestly say I have no idea why I was so intimidated.

 If pie crust intimidates you, you’re in the right place.
 I’ll show you how to make this flaky pie crust recipe with 3 simple ingredients in about 15 minutes.